kvrhdn/Launchpad_Simple/README.md

 These scripts are only tested on my system.
 Use at your own risk!

 Currently I know these work with Ableton Live 9.6 on Mac OS X El Capitan (10.11.3) and the Launchpad Mini.
 Let me now if the scripts work or break on other systems.
-It is not unlikely that these scripts do not work with Live 9.5: Live 9.6 uses a newer version of Python (2.7) which offers different features.
-I only test my system.
+It will likely work on other versions of Mac OS and Windows.
+But it is not unlikely that it won't work with Live 9.5: Live 9.6 uses a newer version of Python (2.7) which offers different features.
+I only test on my own system.

+Feel free to let me know if the scripts do or do not work on other systems.

 Contact
 ---